InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing: Experiments

 We present qualitative results on test-set prompts (Fig.~\ref{fig:qualitative_results}) and custom prompts (Fig.~\ref{fig:ood}), comparing our results with the TIMotion~\cite{wang2025TIMotion} baseline.
 The examples cover action-category changes, temporal coordination, and spatial relations.

-\textit{``Rock-paper-scissors instead of shaking hands.''} This edit requires both a semantic switch and correct temporal coupling.
+\textit{``Rock-paper-scissors instead of shaking hands.''} requires both semantic switch and correct temporal coupling.
 Our result exhibits synchronized throws, while TIMotion produces offset gestures.
 This highlights the advantage of regularizing interaction dynamics to enforce synchrony.

-\textit{``Both individuals face each other and punch each other instead of kicking.''} Our result shows an asymmetric attack-defense coupling, matching the target’s intent.
+For \textit{``Both individuals face each other and punch each other instead of kicking.''}, our result shows an asymmetric attack-defense coupling, matching the target’s intent.
 TIMotion produces a symmetric response, illustrating the importance of capturing high-level semantics in dual-person editing.

-\textit{``One person walks toward the other instead of backing away.''} Our model accurately reflects the intended approach behavior, while TIMotion fails to capture the directional change, demonstrating the value of semantic-level guidance.
+For \textit{``One person walks toward the other instead of backing away.''}, our model accurately reflects the intended approach behavior, while TIMotion fails to capture the directional change, demonstrating the value of semantic-level guidance.